Crazy-Crew/CrazyVouchers/description.md

 <hr>

-CrazyVouchers has been partnered with [Apex Hosting](https://billing.apexminecrafthosting.com/aff.php?aff=5511) for the last decade.
+CrazyCrew has been partnered with [Apex Hosting](https://billing.apexminecrafthosting.com/aff.php?aff=5511) for the last decade.

 Apex Hosting is a well established hosting company letting you create servers for various other games such as Rust, or Palworld, and Satisfactory.